epikuruz/application-cloud-workshop/slides/sample-node-application-2.md

 ---

-## How do we inject config to environment?
+## How do we inject the config into the environment?

-Service Biding injects service keys into app environment
+The service binding injects the service's credentials into your app environment.

 ---

+## Service Binding

+Service Biding can be achieved via:

+*  Manifest file
+* _cf bind-service_ command

+---

-## Read config in the environment
+## Read config from the environment

 Switch the branch in git to _final-result_: